Developmental linguistics: The concept of Nature vs. Nurture

 Noam Chomsky (1995) proposes the theory of Universal grammar, supporting that a child's language abilities is a result of nature.
 The theory of Universal Grammar proposes that every child develops their language abilities through their innate and natural cognitive abilities in their mind, allowing them to learn languages.
 This inborn linguistic tool suggest that humans intrinsically have the ability to learn languages on their own.

 On the other hand, the Behaviorist theory supports the theory that the ability for a human to learn language is a result of nurture.
 Central to this theory is the use of negative and positive reinforcement to achieve desired results.
 This is commonly observed in classrooms, where teachers utilize consequence or reward systems to motivate a student to succeed.
 Skinner (1957) believed that this form of nurture justified language development in children.
-Skinner (1957) claimed that children were not actually learning language per se, instead they were learning about rewards and consequences through the behaviorist theory when they were rewarded for their correct use or language, and punished for incorrect use of language.
+Skinner (1957) claimed that children were not actually learning language per se, instead they were learning about rewards and consequences through the behaviorist theory when they were rewarded for their correct use of language, and punished for incorrect use of language.